-• Identify if and how outcomes have been achieved

-- Include the agreed evidence as specified in the grant agreement - Identify the total eligible expenditure incurred - Be submitted by the due date specified in the grant agreement of completion.
+- identify if and how outcomes have been achieved - include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred - be submitted by the due date specified in the grant agreement of completion.

-12.2 Financial declaration or non-audited financial acquittal
+12.2 Financial declaration

-Depending on the grant agreement in place, we may ask you to provide a financial declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money.
+We may ask you to provide a financial declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money.